What information will I receive before the event?

-At sign on you will confirm your emergency contact details and any riders under the age of 18 need to hand in a parental consent form and be accompanied by an adult.
-You will then be given a rider number which incorporates a timing chip which you will need to affix to your bike in a visible position.
+At Sign On you will confirm your emergency contact details and any riders aged 16 to 18 need to hand in a parental consent form and be accompanied by an adult.
+You will then be given a timing chip on a sticky label which you will need to affix to the right side of your helmet.

 What do I do when I’m ready to start?

-Proceed to the start line where you will be given any final rider briefing.
-Riders will then be released from the start line in a controlled manner, as directed by the start marshal.
+Proceed to the Starting area at the front of the Rugby Club, where, before you start, you will be given a final rider briefing, and checked into the ride with a scanner.
+Riders will then be released from the Starting area in a controlled manner, as directed by the start marshal.
 Timing will start as you roll over the start line.